d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 This helps the model identify each training example.
 While this is convenient, it does not carry any information for prediction purposes.
-Hence, we can remove it from the dataset before feeding the data into the model.
+Hence, we will remove it from the dataset before feeding the data into the model.

-As stated above, we have a wide variety of data types.
-We will need to preprocess the data before we can start modeling.
+Besides, given a wide variety of data types, we will need to preprocess the data before we can start modeling.

 Let's start with the numerical features.
 First, we apply a heuristic,
 [**replacing all missing values